unders/trusted_keys/README.md

 ## Environments

-When an attributes isn't trusted in development or teest mode an exception is raised describing what to do.
-When other environment (e.g production) the attributes is silently removed.
+When an attributes isn't trusted in __development__ or __test__ mode an exception is raised with a message explaning what to do.
+When other environments (e.g production) the attributes is silently removed.

 ## Installation